stefan-kolb/nucleus/wiki/implement_new_adapter.md

   end
   before do |example|
     if skip_example?(described_class, example.metadata[:full_description], @unsupported)
-      skip('This feature is currently not supported by CloudControl - 501') end
+      skip('This feature is currently not supported by Heroku - 501') end
     # reload adapter for each test
     @adapter = load_adapter(@endpoint, @api_version)